ruizdiazever/portfolio-rs/README.md

-# Portfolio.rs
+# portfolio.rs

-Portfolio powered by Rust, Leptos, PostgreSQL and Axum
+Portfolio WASM powered by Rust with Leptos